Welcome to St Lucia cruise port! (Post updated: October 2023)

 If you decide to spend a relaxing beach day on this amazing island, St Lucia beaches are absolutely breathtaking.
 Below is the list of the most famous ones:

-- Vigie Beach – Situated within a 20-minute walk or a 5-minute driving distance from the Castries port, Vigie beach ranks among the most visited and popular beaches for cruisers.
+- Vigie Beach – Situated within a 20-minute walk or a 5-minute drive from the Castries port, Vigie Beach ranks among the most visited and popular beaches for cruisers.
 Its long, sandy stretch of beach, turquoise waters, a lot of natural shade, and a variety of beach facilities make it attractive for visitors of all ages.
 It can be crowded when several ships are in port, but despite that, it’s beautiful and totally worth visiting.
 It is the closest beach to the cruise port.

-- Reduit Beach – Located a 20-minute drive north of Castries, Reduit beach is a lively stretch of sandy beach tucked in the southern part of Rodney Bay.
+- Reduit Beach – Located a 20-minute drive north of Castries, Reduit Beach is a lively stretch of sandy beach tucked in the southern part of Rodney Bay.
 Its blue azure waters, enjoyable atmosphere, a lot of watersports options, and a large number of facilities guarantee a fun-filled beach experience for all visitors.
 Nearby, toward Pigeon Island, there is a Pigeon Island public beach, another beautiful spot you can check out.

 - La Toc beach – Nestled south of the Castries, within a 10-15 minute drive from St Lucia port, La Toc public beach is a beautiful sandy beach offering all necessary facilities for a memorable beach day in St Lucia.
 You can access the beach through the Sandals Resort and although located near the town, La Toc Beach is not that busy.
-It is a perfect getaway from the bustling town center.

 - Anse Chastanet – Besides being an amazing snorkeling spot, Anse Chastanet is also a popular beach and a perfect escape from the hustle and bustle of the towns.
 It is located near the town of Soufriere, consists of several upscale resorts, and is connected to Anse Mamin via a walking trail.